Only Human (Cheryl album)

 Only Human is the fourth studio album by English singer Cheryl.
 It was released on 7 November 2014, through Polydor Records.
 Following a slew of media invasion, Cheryl took a one-year hiatus from music.
 Following her hiatus, Cheryl confirmed that Girls Aloud would reunite and release a greatest hits compilation.
 After its release, the group embarked on their last tour and announced their permanent split.
 In July 2013 Cheryl began recording Only Human; the recording was later completed in August 2014.

 Only Human explores themes of being at peace with oneself, banishing bad influences and living life to the full.
 Musically, the album follows in the same vein as Cheryl's previous work, taking influence from pop and R&B, however the album contains a diverse musical style ranging from the 1980s, disco-pop to electro.
 The album's production is characterised as being sparsely produced.
 Cheryl worked with a variety of writers and producers including frequent collaborators and new ones to create her desired sound, she also contributed a large amount of writing herself.

 The album was preceded by lead single "Crazy Stupid Love", which featured British rapper Tinie Tempah, released on 18 July 2014.
 The song debuted at number one on the UK Singles Chart, selling 118,000 copies in its first week, becoming Cole's fourth number one single.
-The album's second single, "I Don't Care", was released before the album on 31 October 2014 and became Cheryl's fifth number one making chart history as she is the first ever British female solo artist to have five number ones in the UK.
+The album's second single, "I Don't Care", was released before the album on 31 October 2014 and became Cheryl's fifth number one, making her the first ever British female solo artist to have five number ones in the UK.
 The album was released on 16 February 2015 in the USA.
 Only Human entered the UK albums chart at number seven, number 8 on the Scottish albums chart and number 9 on the Irish albums chart becoming here forth consecutive top ten album in all three charts.
 The albums has since been certified silver by the UK for shipping a total of 60,000 units.